 - Know your learning style -- auditory, visual, or kinesthetic -- to maximize learning; take this information into consideration when working with a tutor.

-- When you study alone, dictate key points into a tape recorder to enhance learning.
+- When you study alone, dictate and record key points to enhance learning.

 - If you are an auditory learner, read aloud to yourself while studying.